All data is current as of 2013, unless otherwise noted.

 The commission’s central Office of Public Defense Services handles the day-to-day management of the system.

 Percentage of alternative funding: 0%

-Importantly, the contracts also set a precise total number of cases each contractor will handle during the contracting period thereby ensuring that attorneys have sufficient time to fulfill the state’s performance criteria.
-But more than that alone, the contracts safeguard the local service providers by allocating cases among that annual total across case types according to the number of hours generally required to meet the performance demands of each type of case.
-In other words, rather than controlling attorney caseloads, the Oregon system is built around the concept of “workload” by assigning “weights” to specific types of cases, adjusted for availability of non-attorney support staff and other non-representational duties (such as travel or attending CLE).
+Importantly, the contracts set a precise total number of cases each contractor will handle during the contracting period, thereby ensuring that attorneys have sufficient time to fulfill the state’s performance criteria.
+But more than that alone, the contracts safeguard the local service providers by allocating among that annual total the specific number of cases of each type the attorney can handle, according to the number of hours generally required to meet the performance demands of that type of case.
+In other words, the Oregon system is built around the concept of “workload” by assigning “weights” to specific types of cases, adjusted for availability of non-attorney support staff and other non-representational duties (such as travel or attending CLE).

-Each service provider’s workload is tracked on an ongoing basis, down to the week in fact, enabling the contract defenders to accurately predict when they will reach their workload maximums for a given month, all the while keeping the local court informed.
-In practice, a service provider can project that it will reach its maximum allowed under the contract on a Tuesday and will inform the court it will be declaring unavailability starting Wednesday and onward through the end of week.
+Each service provider’s workload is tracked on an ongoing basis, down to the week in fact, enabling the contract defenders to accurately predict when they will reach their workload maximum for a given month, all the while keeping the local court informed.
+In practice, a service provider can project, for example, that he will reach his maximum allowed number of caseson a Tuesday and will inform the court that he will be declaring unavailability starting Wednesday and onward through the end of week.
 With all stakeholders kept informed, there are no surprises – the extra cases are simply assigned to one of the other service providers available in that county under contract with the Office of Public Defense Services.

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by information included in the membership directory of the Oregon Criminal Defense Lawyers Association.